britnijgrimm/group2-project/readme1.md

+<h2>Data origin and manupulations for No Show Medical Appointments Group2 project</h2>

 The dataset we used is from Kaggle.com provided by JoniHoppen link to the data: ttps://www.kaggle.com/joniarroba/noshowappointments Link to the license file: License:https://www.kaggle.com/joniarroba/noshowappointments